 - Aluminum foil Use of aluminum foil on a hot cooktop can damage the cooktop.
 Do not use thin aluminum cooking utensils or allow aluminum foil to touch the surface elements under any circumstances. - Aluminum utensils The melting point of aluminum is much lower than that of other metals.
 Care must be taken when aluminum pots or pans are used on the cooktop.
-If aluminum pans are allowed to boil dry when using the cooktop, not only will the utensil be damaged or destroyed, but it may fuse to, break, or mark the ceramic glass surface, permanently damaging the cooktop surface.
+If aluminum pans are allowed to boil dry when using the cooktop, not only will the utensil be damaged or destroyed, but it may fuse to or permanently damage the coil or cooktop.